-Here, the evidence established it was in D.T.'s best interest to terminate respondent's parental rights.
-D.T. was "well bonded" with Roy and Melissa and was "thriving" in their home.
-Roy and Melissa were providing for D.T.'s needs, and Fox had no concerns about their ability to continue doing so.
-D.T. attended preschool, and Roy and Melissa involved her in sports and church activities.
-D.T. was healthy, happy, and having a "really good time" in her "lively" foster home with Roy and Melissa's grandchildren.
-Roy and Melissa were the only parents D.T. had ever known, and they were willing to provide permanency through adoption.
-By contrast, respondent had never visited with D.T., and Fox was unaware of any bond existing between respondent and D.T.
+¶ 39 Here, the evidence established it was in T.T.'s best interest to terminate respondent's parental rights.
+T.T. had been in his foster home with Roy and Melissa since he was released from the hospital after birth.
+Roy and Melissa were providing for T.T.'s needs, and Fox had no concerns about their ability to continue doing so.
+T.T. has significant medical needs.
+Roy and Melissa took him to each of his medical appointments and went out of their way to get him extra treatment.
+Under their care, T.T. had begun to walk and climb stairs.
+Fox described T.T.'s connection with Roy and Melissa as "amazing."
+T.T. was healthy, happy, and having a "really good time" in his "lively" foster home with Roy and Melissa's grandchildren.
+Roy and Melissa were the only parents T.T. had ever known, and they were willing to provide permanency through adoption.
+By contrast, respondent had never visited with, or even met, T.T., and Fox was unaware of any bond existing between respondent and T.T.
 We agree with appellate counsel no meritorious argument can be made that the trial court's best interest finding was against the manifest weight of the evidence.

-¶ 40 III.
+- ¶ 40 III.
 CONCLUSION

-- ¶ 41 For the reasons stated, we grant appellate counsel's motion to withdraw and affirm the trial court's judgment. - ¶ 42 Affirmed.
+- ¶ 41 For the reasons stated, we grant appellate counsel's motion to withdraw and affirm the trial court's judgment.

+- ¶ 42 Affirmed.